 - update_slack — formats the message and posts it to the Slack channel.

 Notice that the handler function contains an update of the function’s configuration — specifically, the LAST_SUBMISSION environment variable.
-It is used to remember the time of the last submission, and to publish only new ones to Slack.
+We use to remember the time of the last submission and to publish only new ones to Slack.
 This is a way to save a state in the function without setting up a database.
 We’ll get to it later.

 serverless.yml: We are big fonds of the Serverless Framework.
 There are other ways to deploy AWS Lambda-based apps, all of them provide command-line options.
 Deploying new Lambda functions is straightforward using the framework.